GervinFung/ts-add-js-extension/README.md

 # **ts-add-js-extension**

+Initially meant for typescript projects only, however if you are lazy to add `.js` extension to your javascript relative import, you can also use this as well.

-Meant for typescript projects only.
-It add .js extension to each relative import and export when you compile typescript to ESNext Module.
+What it does is it add `.js` extension to each relative import and export for ES Module JavaScript, so you don't have to do it yourself

 **Note**:
- I removed custom minification as there are better minification than what I wrote.
-I thought it would be good to add custom minification, but I was wrong, if any of you faced difficulties while using this package, I apologize.

 This package will only work if the import contain file name in the import or export statement.

 For example, assume that you have a file named `index.ts` inside a math folder, it's possible to not include `/index` in your import statement

- As such, this package work for the following code because the file it imported is `index.ts`
+However, this package only work for the following code because the file it imported is `index.ts`, it needs the file name specified

 ```ts
 import { add } from './math/index';
 console.log(add(2, 1));
 ```

- However, this package won't work for the following example there's no `index.ts` file specified
+That means, this package won't work for the following example there's no `index.ts` file specified

 ```ts
 import { add } from './math';
 console.log(add(2, 1));
 ```
- Perhaps, such functionality will be provided in the future

 ## **_How it works_**